Example of a scrolling LED sign AnimUV prop.

 The building AnimUV shader scripts work without any mods.
 And they can also be applied to building sub-meshes.

-The prop AnimUV shader can also be applied to vehicle sub-meshes using these scripts, but it requires the mesh to be imported as a prop first, then the game must be reloaded and then the vertex paint can be copied from the prop to the vehicle sub-mesh.
+The prop AnimUV shader can also be applied to vehicle sub-meshes using these scripts, this use case still requires the AnimUV Params mod.
+The mesh must be imported as a prop first, then the game must be reloaded and then the vertex paint can be copied from the prop to the vehicle sub-mesh.
 This is similar to the process of creating rotors shader propellers for blimps.